An uncomfortable concealed carry experience is the worst. A good holster can make all the difference.

 - Nylon, Cordura, and fabric holsters are more comfortable than KYDEX and cheaper than leather.
 Like leather, they have poor retention, making them more hazardous.

-The Tier 1 Axis Elite is an appendix carry holster that has a range of impressive features.
-It’s easily one of the best AIWB holsters on the market, in our opinion (and also in the opinions of many other AIWB enthusiasts).
+The Tier 1 Axis Elite is one of the best appendix carry holsters on the market, in our opinion (and also in the opinions of many other AIWB enthusiasts).
+It’s known for its comfort and functionality.

-- Boasts an even slimmer design for comfortable and discreet concealed carry.
+- Slim design for comfortable and discreet concealed carry.

 - Features a concealment ridge on the magazine for added discretion.